Goldenone2/Hamilton-s-Frog-GBS/Pairwise-Fst.md

 # Analysis Overview
-We will calculate F<sub>st</sub> across the four populations in this analysis.
+I calculated F<sub>st</sub> across the four populations in this analysis.
 Although [VCFtools](https://vcftools.github.io/documentation.html) does allow you to do this, it is inefficient and we'd have to do so manually for each pair.
-Instead, we we'll try to streamline this analysis in R with the package SNPRelate.
+Instead, I streamlined this analysis in R with the package SNPRelate.

 Code loosely follows tutorials [here](https://github.com/rgiannico/RpairwiseFST/tree/master?tab=readme-ov-file), also utilising the package [vignette](https://bioconductor.org/packages/release/bioc/vignettes/SNPRelate/inst/doc/SNPRelate.html#format-conversion-from-vcf-files).